runsecret/rsec/README.md

 - ✅ **Easy Setup**: Works with existing `.env` files and environment variables
 - ✅ **Team-Friendly**: `.env` files can be safely committed to git, making team onboarding/offboarding a breeze
 - ✅ **Vault Agnostic**: Works with multiple secret storage solutions, with more on the way
-- ✅ **Secure**: Leverages your existing vault permissions so only the who need access to secrets can get them
+- ✅ **Secure**: Leverages your existing vault permissions so only those who need access to secrets can get them
 - ✅ **Leak Prevention**: Automatically redacts secret values in logs and console output

 ## Installation